iLib-js/ilib-mono/README.md

 To accomplish extracting the right subset, you would use the new tool `ilib-assemble`.
 This tool will scan the source code for your application to find references to ilib packages.
-It will then ask each of those ilib packages to return the requested locale data.
+It will then find each of those ilib packages in the `node_modules` directory, and ask each to return the requested locale data.
 If the ilib package has no loadable locale data, it will return nothing.
 If it does, then that package will include its own data into set that the assemble tool is collecting.
 In this way, multiple ilib packages can include their own data into the collected